 Parama dayakari -Varali is a representative of his own composition.
 He was honoured with the title of Sangeeta Kalanidhi from the Madras Music Academy in 1984.

-Voleti Venkateswarulu and Srirangam Gopalaratnam were his well known disciples.
+Voleti Venkateswarulu, Srirangam Gopalaratnam, Nedunuri Krishnamurthy and Nookala Chinna Satyanarayana were his well known disciples.

 Idi kadasaari-Hamsanandi and Advaitasaara- Sourashtram.
 He took to sanyasa at his advanced age.
 His son, Dr. Tadepalli Lokanatha Sharma is a well known musician.